pygame/pygame/docs/reST/ref/cursors.rst

    In pygame 2, there are 3 types of cursors you can create to give your game that little bit of extra polish.
 There's **bitmap** type cursors, which existed in pygame 1.x, and are compiled from a string or load from an xbm file.
-   Then there is the **system** type cursors, where you choose a preset that will convey the same meaning but look native across different operating systems.
+   Then there are **system** type cursors, where you choose a preset that will convey the same meaning but look native across different operating systems.
    Finally you can create a **color** cursor, which displays a pygame surface as the cursor.